binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ## 4. SSM Risks that Solution Causes
 > Are there any?
 If so what are they?

-* Just beware that if you are intending to break the infrastructure or even what is running on your VPS(s) if they are hosted on someone else's infrastructure, that you make sure you have all the tests you intend to carry out documented including what could possibly go wrong, accepted and signed by your provider.
+* Just beware that if you are intending to break the infrastructure or even what is running on your VPS(s) if they are hosted on someone else's infrastructure, that you make sure you have all the tests you intend to carry out documented, including what could possibly go wrong, accepted and signed by your provider.
 Good luck with this.
-That is why I usually recommend self hosting.
+That is why self hosting is often easier
-* Keep in mind: that if you do not break your system(s), someone else will.
+* Keep in mind: that if you do not break your system(s), someone else will
-* Possible time constraints: It takes time to find skilled workers, gain expertise, set-up and configure.
+* Possible time constraints: It takes time to find skilled workers, gain expertise, set-up and configure
-* Many of the points I have raised around VPS hardening require maintenance.
+* Many of the points I have raised around VPS hardening require maintenance, you can not just set-up once and forget about it

 ### Forfeit Control thus Security

-_Todo_
+Bringing your VPS(s) in-house can provide certainty and reduce risks of vendor lock-in, but the side-effect to this, is that you do not get your solution to market quick enough, and someone else beats you, which may mean the end of business for you.
+Many of the larger cloud providers are getting better at security and provide many tools and techniques for hardening the resources you hire.

 ### Windows